Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 - ..< defines an *open range*.
 Up to the end value but *excluding the end value*.
 - ..- defines a *closed range*.
 Up to and *including* the end.

+Notice: prefer to use map(), filter() and reduce() instead of for-loops whenever possible.
+This makes cleaner code and more optimisation opportunities.

 ### WHILE LOOP STATEMENT